 You will still need to provide the payslips listed above once you have received them.

-We will need to see your self-employed accounts.
-They should be for a recent trading period, for example the most recent financial year, or the last six or 12 months.
+If you’re self-employed, we’ll need to see your accounts.
+They should be for a recent trading period, for example the most recent financial year, or the last six to 12 months.